hrosseel/belgian_recycle_calendar_creator/README.md

-# Belgian recycle calendar creator
+# Belgian Recycle Calendar Creator

 Create a recycling calendar using the [Recycle!](https://recycleapp.be) API.
 Only works in Belgium.